-Every person at any time after completing seven years of continuous service in one or more of the categories of service listed in regulation 3(b) is entitled to an amount of long service leave on ordinary pay equal to 1/40th of his total period of continuous service less any period of long service leave taken during that period.
+Every person at any time after completing seven years of continuous service within the scope of regulation 3(a) in one or more of the categories of service listed in regulation 3(b) is entitled to an amount of long service leave on ordinary pay equal to $1/40^{th}$ of his total period of continuous service less any period of long service leave taken during that period.
 Part-time service shall be calculated on a pro-rata basis according to the terms of the appointment, and recorded as a full-time equivalent value.
 In the case of a minister, licentiate or home missionary inducted into or appointed to a charge, 'on ordinary pay' means 'in accordance with his terms of settlement as approved'.